-Starting with the Meredith Center Cooperative in 1984, residents have purchased and managed 103 manufactured housing (sometimes called mobile home) communities in New Hampshire.
-These co-ops provide affordable housing to almost 5,700 families.
+Starting with the Meredith Center Cooperative in 1984, residents have purchased and managed 113 manufactured-home (sometimes called mobile home) communities in New Hampshire (see map).
+These co-ops provide affordable housing to nearly 6,400 families.
 No co-op has failed, or reverted to private ownership.

 ROC-NH™ is a program of the New Hampshire Community Loan Fund, Inc. and a ROC USA® Certified Technical Assistance Provider.
 ROC-NH is a registered service mark of ROC USA, LLC.